amel987/AbstractQaTest/README.md

 ## Use

-*prerequisites
-Download and Install NodeJS
-Download and install Visual Studio Code

-create package.json  `npm init`
-Install cypress with `npm install cypress --save-dev`
+Install all dependencies with `npm install`